jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 # Shell Variables, Meta-Characters, Search and Tools
 ![*The beauty of Unix Commands*](images/Chapter-Header/Chapter-06/tar-2.png "tar")

-## Chapter Objectives
+## Chapter 6 Objectives

 In this chapter we will be continuing our exploration of the commandline.
 We will be expanding our exerpience of the original paradigm that Thompson and Ritchie envisioned when designing Unix.

    * Understand the nature of shell meta-characters and how they enhance the shell capabilities
    * Understand the concept of standard in, standard out, and standard error
    * Understand the concept of input/output redirection and piping using *"< > | tee"*
-   * Understand how to search the file system for the location of files
+   * Understand how to search the file system for files and directories
    * Understand how to use the grep command for detailed search and replace options using shell meta-characters
-   * Understand compression archive tools and their use on the command line
+   * Understand compression and archiving tools and their use on the command line

-### Chapter Outcomes
+### Chapter 6 Outcomes

   At the conclusion of this chapter you will have a definate understand of the Linux shell and its utilities.
 You will know the nature of shell meta-characters and how they can enhance the capabilities of shell commands.
 You will be able to use the concepts of standard input, standard output, and standard error to redirect output as you need it.
 You will understand the meta-characters used for input redirection and the concept of "|" called piping - that enables single commands to send their standard output as standard input to another command.
 We will explore the __find__ and __locate__ commands that are used to find and filter files on the system.
 We will use the __grep__ tool for find and replace options and advanced parsing of file content beyonf what __find__ and __locate__ can do.
 FInally we will use compression tools and for creating archives and for extracting them.